kailash-manasarovar/statement/docs/timeline/2024/may.md

 - It's all so *meaningful*.
 - I post a screenshot of what I'm watching to the Signal account I irrationally believe is the trumpet teacher I love.
-- I wonder why the `@jctot19` account would have added that image in Google search results for me to see, and I think the worst about the Tenor Cortis conservatory of Dénia.
+- I wonder why the `@jctot19` account would have added that image in Google search results for me to see, and I start to think the worst about the Tenor Cortis conservatory of Dénia.

 !!! info "Messages for me"
     - Was the trumpet teacher alerting me to child sex trafficking in Dénia, with the conservatory somehow operating as the training and/or recruitment ground?
     - It seemed preposterous to me.
     - More likely, I felt, they were referring to my child sexual abuse experience of grooming and trafficking that they had known about ever since I [reported it to the Metropolitan police](../early-years/2015.md#statement-to-the-metropolitan-police) and had become obsessed with it for some reason.
     - But indeed, perhaps something even more startling was going on.
-    - Did I recruit the trumpet teacher to save the world with me without even knowing it?
+    - Did I recruit [trumpet teacher number one](../../crimes/protagonists/vidal-sastre.md#the-older-slimmer-greyer-man) to save the world with me without even knowing it?

 ## Madrid